SvenBroeckling/phasesix-rulebook/published/combat_en.md

 The combat is divided into *combat rounds*.
 These have the following order:

-* Contestants roll their *Initiative* and determine the order of combat.
 * Start of the combat round
 * The "Player Combat Round" is conducted for each participant in order of initiative.
     * Start of the Player Combat Round